billkarsh/SpikeGLX/Markdown/SystemRequirements_PXI.md

 13th generation 'Raptor Lake' CPUs such as the 'Core 5 210H' and the 'i7-13700H' which are actually less expensive than the Core Ultras yet work flawlessly.
 These are better choices at this time.

+#### What About This CPU?

+When shopping for computer systems you are likely to come across CPU models that we haven't specifically tested.
+It's pretty useful to use ChatGPT to ask "Is the intel XXX CPU or its CPU family more oriented toward energy efficiency or toward high performance?"
+If there is any suggestion in the answer that efficiency is a primary goal, then avoid that CPU.
+The best choices will have a clear performance orientation.

 ### Acquisition GPU